Loops

 There are other functions that inject values into blocks, not just loop, with (and for).
 There are also other elements of the language that let you use that.

-BTW: comma is called expression guard and is optional.
+BTW: the comma shown above is called an expression guard, and is optional.

 Now a “for” loop